 Page Schedule No. Title

 NONE

-NONE
+NOINE

-B. IDENTITY OF RESPONDENT

-Answers to the questions asked should be made in full, without reference to data returned on the corresponding page of previous reports.
-In case any changes of the nature referred to under inquiry 4 on this page have taken place during the year covered by this report, they should be explained in full detail.

-- 1. Give the exact name of the respondent in full.
+Road Initials: CSXT Year: 2010 B. IDENTITY OF RESPONDENT Answers to the questions asked should be made in full, without reference to data returned on the corresponding page of previous reports.
+In case any changes of the nature referred to under inquiry 4 on this page have taken place during the year cove 1.
+Give the exact name of the respondent in full.
 Use the words "The" and "Company" only when they are parts of the corporate name.
 Be careful to distinguish between railroad and railway.
-The corporate name should be given uniformly throughout the report, notably on the cover, on the title page, and in the "Verification."
-If the report is made by receivers, trustees, a committee of bondholders, or individuals otherwise in possession of the property, state names and facts with precision.
-If the report is for a consolidated group, pursuant to Special Permission from the Board, indicate such fact on line 1 below and list the consolidated group on page 4. - 2.
+The corporate name should be given uniformly throughout the repo 2.
 If incorporated under a special charter, give date of passage of the act; if under a general law, give date of filing certificate of organization; if a reorganization has been effected, give date of reorganization.
-If a receivership or other trust, also give date when such receivership or other possession began.
-If a partnership, give date of formation and also names in full of present partners. - 3.
+If a receivership or other trust, a 3.
 State the occasion for the reorganization, whether by reason of foreclosure of mortgage or otherwise, according to the fact.
 Give date of organization of original corporation and refer to laws under which organized.

-1. Exact name of common carrier making this report: CSX Transportation, Inc. (consolidated) 2.
-Date of incorporation: January 26, 1944 3.
+1. Exact name of common carrier making this report: CSX Transportation, Inc. (consolidated) January 26, 1944 Date of incorporation: 3.
 Under laws of what Government, State, or Territory organized?
 If more than one, name all.
 If in bankruptcy, give court of jurisdiction and dates of beginning of receivership and of appointment of receivers of trustees: Virginia 4.
-If the repondent was reorganized during the year, involved in a consolidation or merger, or conducted its business under a different name, give full particulars: STOCKHOLDERS' REPORTS 5.
-The respondent is required to send the Office of Economic and Environmental Analysis, immediately upon preparation, two copies of its latest annual report to stockholders.
-Check appropriate box: [ ] Two copies are attached to this report. [ ] Two copies will be submitted on: (date) [ X ] No annual report to stockholders is prepared.
+If the respondent was reorganized during the year, involved in a consolidation or merger, or conducted its business under a different name, give full particulars: See Note 1 on Page 9 STOCKHOLDERS' REPORTS The respondent is required to send the Office of Economic and Environmental Analysis, immediately upon preparation, two copies of its latest annual report to stockholders.
+Check appropriate box: Two copies are attached to this report.]
+Two copies will be submitted on:

+[X] No annual report to stockholders is prepared.